-Susan Cooper, RN, MSN, FAAN, is the Chief Integration Officer and Senior Vice President of Ambulatory Services at Regional One Health.
+Susan Cooper, MSN, RN, FAAN, is the chief integration officer at Regional One Health.
 Appointed by Governor Phil Bredesen in 2007, Cooper served as the Commissioner of the Department of Health, State of Tennessee, for five years.
 In 2011, Cooper transitioned to the Governor’s Office, working on health and wellness related special projects.
 Before joining state government, Cooper was a faculty member and assistant dean at Vanderbilt’s School of Nursing.
 Cooper began her career as a nurse specializing in emergency and intensive care.
 Cooper earned her Bachelor and Master of Science in Nursing at Vanderbilt University School of Nursing and is a Fellow in the American Academy of Nursing.

 Martin Croce, MD, is the chief medical officer at Regional One Health.
 Dr. Croce transitioned to this administrative role in August of 2018 after a lengthy and distinguished career in one of the busiest trauma centers in the United States – the Elvis Presley Trauma Center at Regional One Health.
 As chief medical officer, Dr. Croce oversees quality, medical research, medical staff services, regulatory readiness and infection prevention for the system.

 Dr. Croce earned his medical degree from the University of Tennessee Health Science Center (UTHSC).
 He completed a surgical critical care fellowship at the University of Miami, Jackson Memorial Hospital in Florida before returning to Memphis.
 He completed a residency and internship with UTHSC that started his career in the Trauma Center at Regional One Health, where he served as medical director 2000 to 2018.